jdegregorio/face-collage/README.md

 ## **Project Overview**

 The Super Collage project automates the process of downloading, processing, and organizing photos from a Google Photos album to create a customized photo collage.
-The collage is based on specific parameters such as face orientation and the timestamp of each image, resulting in a visually organized timeline.
+The collage is based on specific parameters, such as face orientation, facial feature metrics, and the timestamp of each image, resulting in a visually organized timeline of head poses and facial expressions.

 This project provides a user-friendly command-line interface that guides you through each step, allowing you to pause and resume the process at any point.